 The Brompton’s tiny front tire can turn on a dime!
 So different than my road bike.
 But fun once you get used to it.

 I was pathetically slow at folding up the Brompton on my first ride out.
 It’s been two weeks since we picked them up, and I’d forgotten how to do it.
 Unlike Pier, I have not been practicing folding and unfolding my Brompton in the living room.
 It probably took me a whole minute to fold it.
 However, after the third time I was down to 30 seconds.
-And I’m sure I’ll be quicker when the whether gets warmer and I’m not trying to manipulate the levers with mittens.
+And I’m sure I’ll be quicker when the weather gets warmer and I’m not trying to manipulate the levers with mittens.

 The gears.
 I am already in love with the 6 Speed Brompton.
 Some people have complained on other blogs that the gears are spaced too far apart, but personally, I like that.
 I find on my 21 speed roadbike that the gears are so close together that I often downshift through four in quick succession to get to the gear I want.
 But on the Brompton, one shift down is perfect.